NgoDat05/INFT1016_IFT_2023_practicals/README.md

 - One item
 - Two item
 - Three item
-- Sub-item one!
+- <Sub-item one!>
-- Sub_item two!
+- <Sub_item two!>

 # This is a large heading.

 Here's an ordered list, with:

-1.Item one
+1. Item one
-1.Item two
+2. Item two
-1.Item three
+3. Item three
-1.Item three-A
+   1. Item three-A
-1.Item three-B
+   2. Item three-B

 > This is a block quote.
 It should be in block quotes!
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.